-If you want a spray on tan for yourself, your best friend, or hundreds of people a day.
+If you want a spray tan for yourself, your best friend, or hundreds of people a day.
 It doesn’t matter how many.
 It doesn’t matter how often.
 You’ve found the right place.

 The Sunless Spray Tan Process in a Nutshell